Gemifloxacin Mesylate (jem-i-FLOX-a-sin MES-i-late)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using a steroid medicine (such as dexamethasone, methylprednisolone, prednisone, prednisolone, Medrol®, or Decadron®).
-Using a steroid together with this medicine may increase your chance of having tendon problems.
+- Make sure your doctor knows if you use a steroid medicine (such as dexamethasone, methylprednisolone, prednisone, prednisolone, Decadron®, or Medrol®).
+Your chance of having tendon problems increase if you use this medicine together with steroids.

-- Make sure your doctor knows if you are also using erythromycin, probenecid (Benemid®), a blood thinner (such as warfarin, Coumadin®), medicine for depression (such as amitriptyline, imipramine, Norpramin®, or Vivactil®), or medicine to treat an abnormal heart rhythm (such as amiodarone, procainamide, quinidine, sotalol, Betapace®, Cordarone®, Cardioquin®, Procan®, Procanbid®, Pronestyl®, Quinaglute®, or Quinidex®).
+- Make sure your doctor knows if you also use cisapride (Propulsid®), erythromycin (Ery-tab®), probenecid (Benemid®, Col-Probenecid®, Probalan®), a blood thinner (such as warfarin, Coumadin®), a hormone replacement treatment, medicine for depression (such as amitriptyline, imipramine, Norpramin®, or Vivactil®), or medicine for heart rhythm problems (such as amiodarone, disopyramide, dofetilide, procainamide, quinidine, sotalol, Betapace®, Cordarone®, Cardioquin®, Procan®, Procanbid®, Pronestyl®, Quinaglute®, or Quinidex®).

-- Tell your doctor if you are using a phenothiazine medicine (such as Compazine®, Phenergan®, Serentil®, or Thorazine®).
-Make sure your doctor knows if you are also using antacids that contain magnesium or aluminum (such as Maalox®, Mylanta®), iron supplements, multivitamins with iron or zinc, or sucralfate (Carafate®).
+- Tell your doctor if you use a phenothiazine medicine (such as Compazine®, Phenergan®, Serentil®, or Thorazine®).
+Make sure your doctor knows if you also use antacids that contain magnesium or aluminum (such as Maalox®, Mylanta®), iron supplements, multivitamins with iron or zinc, didanosine (Videx®), or sucralfate (Carafate®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems (such as QT prolongation), chest pain, low potassium or low magnesium levels in your blood, a slow heartbeat, or a recent heart attack.
-Make sure your doctor knows if you are receiving dialysis, or if you have a history of seizures.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, low potassium or magnesium in the blood, heart disease, heart rhythm problems (such as QT prolongation), or a recent heart attack.
+Make sure your doctor knows if you are receiving dialysis, or if you have nerve problems or a history of seizures, epilepsy, head injury, or stroke.

 - This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.